TEACH WITH MOVIES HELP DESK & FAQ

 What is TeachWithMovies.org?
 TWM is a collection of lesson plans and curriculum materials in which movies are employed to inspire, inform and motivate students.
 We want to make it easy for teachers to give their classes excellent lessons using movies.
 The goal: on the few occasions that movies are used in the classroom, the educational benefit for students will be maximized.

 But TWM is really more than just a collection of curriculum materials.
 It's a system for using film in the classroom.
 TWM has standard questions, standard assignments and an essay concerning the devices used in film that can be adapted to any movie.

+Why do you advocate using movies in the classroom?
 Actually, TWM doesn't advise using a lot of movies in the classroom.
 We suggest that teachers show one, possibly two, full-length movies a semester.
 What TWM advocates is using full-length movies in a way that inspires, opens new vistas, drives assignments, and changes perception.
 The uses are myriad and the benefits many.
 When 11th grade girls tell you that the film Water, a movie about widows in India in the 1930s is the best movie they ever saw, you know you've opened a new window on their world.

 The use of movies to babysit classes, when a teacher is tired or needs to grade papers violates professional standards and should be kept to an absolute minimum.

 What about the use of film clips such as those suggested in TWM's Snippet Lesson Plans?
 Short clips from films are a different story.
 They can be used more often because the video component takes up much less class time than an entire film.